-Please join us at noon in Room 156 when Professor Diamond explores these questions.
+Please join us from noon to 1:15 in Room 168.
 As always, pizza will be served.

 "The State Bar of Arizona does not approve or accredit CLE activities for the Mandatory Continuing Legal Education requirement.
 This activity may qualify for up to 1.0 hours toward your annual CLE requirement for the State Bar of Arizona.

 Jill Wine-Banks is a tough-minded litigator, an eloquent and persuasive communicator and an outspoken critic of the sexism she and her peers have encountered and survived.
 In a memorable cross-examination, Ms. Wine-Banks questioned President Richard M. Nixon’s personal secretary, Rose Mary Woods, about an 18 ½-minute gap in a White House tape.
 She was one of three assistant special prosecutors—and, long before Marcia Clark prosecuted O. J. Simpson—was the only woman on the cover-up trial team.
 That case led to the convictions of Nixon’s top aides and eventually forced the President to resign.

 Wine-Banks went on to join the Washington law firm of Fried Frank Harris Shriver and Kampelman.
 She later became the first female General Counsel of the U.S. Army under President Jimmy Carter, supervising more than 3,000 lawyers, with responsibility for military justice and policy issues, including the integration of women into West Point and basic training, the opening of most military jobs to women, and legislation that abolished the Women’s Army Corp.
 These pivotal changes opened the door for women soldiers to become Regular Army Generals beyond the sole one-star available to any WAC.
 One woman now holds a four-star rank and many hold one- to three-star ranks.
 After the Army, Ms. Wine-Banks returned to her hometown of Chicago to become a litigation partner at Jenner & Block.